dashincubator/dash-incubator-rules/rules.md

 ### 4.3.1 Creating Tasks

-Admins can create [Tasks](#25-tasks) on any Bounty that they own or are an Assistant Admin on.
+Admins can create [Tasks](#25-tasks) on any Bounty that they are an Assistant Admin on.
 When creating a Task, the Admin sets the Description, which must provide enough information to allow a Contributor to complete the work, either in the description itself or by linking a Specification.

 The due-date is the date whereby if a [Claim](#26-claims) is not made for the Task, the Admin has the option to cancel the task or cancel any reservation at the Admin's discretion.